camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/out-of-the-box-connectors/aws-eventbridge-webhook.md

 description: Learn how the AWS EventBridge Connector allows you to start a BPMN process instance triggered by an AWS EventBridge event.
 ---

-The **AWS EventBridge Webhook Connector** is an inbound connector that enables you to start a BPMN process instance triggered by an event from [AWS EventBridge](https://aws.amazon.com/eventbridge/).
+The **AWS EventBridge Webhook Connector** is an inbound Connector enabling you to start a BPMN process instance triggered by an event from [AWS EventBridge](https://aws.amazon.com/eventbridge/).

 :::note
 If you have used the **AWS EventBridge Webhook Connector** with a Self-Managed Camunda Platform 8 configuration before the Connector SDK [0.7.0 release](https://github.com/camunda/connector-sdk/releases/tag/0.7.0), you might need to manually replace the element template.
 Refer to the [update guide](/guides/update-guide/connectors/060-to-070.md) for more details.